Organization Structure

 Member Assignment Rules:

-Can belong to multiple sub-troops if needed (e.g., scout participates in both troop and venture crew) -
+Can belong to multiple sub-troops if needed (e.g., scout participates in both troop and venture crew)

-Parents: Typically assigned to the same sub-troop(s) as their scouts
+• Parents: Typically assigned to the same sub-troop(s) as their scouts

-This ensures they see events relevant to their family -
+This ensures they see events relevant to their family

-Leaders: Assigned to the sub-troop(s) they lead
+• Leaders: Can be assigned to sub-troop(s) they coordinate

-Treasurers: Have access to all sub-troops
+• Treasurers: Have access to all sub-troops

 Can see all members and manage the entire organization

-Example: Linked Troops with Sub-Troop Visibility
+Example: Linked Troops with Current Leader Access

 Organization: Troop 135 Organization